Japan is known for cities like Tokyo, Osaka and Kyoto. And these are some of the biggest cities that any first-time

 Kagoshima is the southernmost city on Kyushu Island.
 It is a thriving port city with an active volcano, Sakurajima, and the gateway to many remote islands in southern Japan.

 A trip to Kagoshima must include a visit to Sakurajima, the symbol of Kagoshima.
-You can hike on various hiking trails like Nagisa Lava Trail, dip your feet in free Nagisa Park Foot Bath, enjoy onsens baths, bike riding, and take a sightseeing tour around the “island”.
+You can hike on trails like Nagisa Lava Trail, dip your feet in free Nagisa Park Foot Bath, enjoy onsens baths, bike ride, and take a sightseeing tour around the “island.”

-Furthermore, check out different views of Sakurajima from different parts of Kagoshima including the zen Sengan-en Garden and Shiroyama Observatory.
-It is also worthwhile to visit Kagoshima City Museum of Meiji Restoration and Kagoshima City Museum of Art.
+Furthermore, check out different views of Sakurajima from different parts of Kagoshima, including the zen Sengan-en Garden and Shiroyama Observatory.
+It is also worthwhile to visit the Kagoshima City Museum of Meiji Restoration and the Kagoshima City Museum of Art.

 If you are a foodie, check out different Kagoshima cuisine at Kagoshima Furusato Food Village and take a tour of Kagoshima Fish Market and have fresh seafood for breakfast.

-And if you want to explore beyond the city of Kagoshima, many ferries can take you to a few islands in southern Japan including Yakushima Island and Okinawa.
+And if you want to explore beyond Kagoshima, many ferries can take you to a few islands in southern Japan, including Yakushima Island and Okinawa.

 How to get to Kagoshima: Domestic and international flights fly directly into Kagoshima Airport.
 And it takes 45 minutes and ¥1,300 to take the Airport Limousine Bus from the airport to the city centre.

 Alternatively, Japan Railway connects Kagoshima to the rest of Kyushu.
 The Shinkansen (bullet train) can take you to Kagoshima-Chuo Station from Kumamoto Station in only 57 minutes and costs ¥6,870 and from Hakata Station in Fukuoka, it takes 97 minutes and costs ¥10,640.
-These fares are covered by Japan Rail Passes and JR Kyushu Rail Passes.
+Japan Rail Passes cover these fares and JR Kyushu Rail Passes.

 But I also love exploring the places in Japan that are off the beaten path.
 During my last trip, I was able to find and explore these lesser-known cities which are some of the best Japan hidden gems.

 I’ll continue to add more to the list when I discover more.
 So bookmark this post for future reference.